 + Helps Maintain Bone Health

-You don’t often hear about a flower infusion being ideal for bone health and the prevention of osteoporosis, but chrysanthemum infusion’s mineral content stands apart in many ways.
-The extract of chrysanthemum has been identified to improve the conditions of bone mineral density loss, so it's never too early to start drinking this infusion.
+You don’t often hear about a flower tea being ideal for bone health and the prevention of osteoporosis, but chrysanthemum tea as a super herbal flower tea's mineral content stands apart in many ways.
+The extract of chrysanthemum has been identified to improve the conditions of bone mineral density loss, so it's never too early to start drinking this herbal flower tea.

 + Improves Vision